West Palm Beach, Florida: Transportation

 The Water Taxi is means of transportation in West Palm Beach.

 Air

-The city is served by Palm Beach International Airport, located in unincorporated Palm Beach County.
+The city is served by Donald J. Trump International Airport, located in unincorporated Palm Beach County.
 The airport attracts people from all over the county as well as from the Treasure Coast and Space Coast counties to the north.
-In 2014 there were over 6.5 million passengers who passed through the gates of PBIA making it the 52nd busiest airport in the nation.
+In 2014, there were over 6.5 million passengers who passed through the gates of DJT, making it the 52nd busiest airport in the nation.

 Bicycle

 The city's flat terrain, early paved streets, and year-round climate quickly earned it the designation as the "bicyclingest town in the U.S.A.".
 The historic core consists of a dense grid of narrower streets, laid out by Henry Flagler.
 Clematis Street was one-lane each direction with a speed limit of 12 mph, and the middle of the street between lanes was used to park bicycles.
 The popularity of bicycling declined during the later half of the 20th century, but has undergone a renewed increase in popularity.
 In addition, a bike share program, SkyBike, was introduced in 2015, and the city's mobility plan calls for protected bike lanes on most downtown streets.